jkutner/jkutner.github.com/_posts/2019-03-28-using-corretto-adopt-graal-zulu-on-heroku.md

 OpenJDK 64-Bit Server VM (AdoptOpenJDK)(build 25.202-b08, mixed mode)
 ```

-You can customize the JDK version with [environment variables or a `system.properties` file](https://github.com/jkutner/adoptopenjdk-buildpack#customizing).
+You can customize the AdoptOpenJDK version with [environment variables or a `system.properties` file](https://github.com/jkutner/adoptopenjdk-buildpack#customizing).

 ## Using Corretto